 Which factors determine the cost of living?

-In addition to evaluating more than 200 goods and services, Mercer’s 26th annual Cost of Living Survey highlights essential factors — such as currency fluctuations, cost inflation and accommodation price instability — in determining the cost of expatriate packages.
+In addition to evaluating more than 200 goods and services, Mercer’s Cost of Living Survey highlights essential factors — such as currency fluctuations, cost inflation and accommodation price instability — in determining the cost of expatriate packages.

 The overall Cost of Living Index reflects the prices of over 200 items from the following categories:

 Cost of living is one of the key factors influencing international assignment package rates.

 However, to gain competitive advantage in the global war for talent, foreign investments and business, companies need to strike the right balance between cost containment, employee experience and business needs.
 There are many additional factors to consider when selecting a location.
 Factors such as disease and sanitation standards, safety, education, climate, and physical remoteness can often affect the success of a foreign assignment or investment.

 See which cities offer the best cost to quality of living ratio:

 Mercer’s Quality of Living Survey offers objective information about the standards of living for employees sent to work abroad.
 This survey provides key insights for employers, employees, governments and city authorities looking to improve their attractiveness to entice foreign talent, businesses and investments.